 The SMS operator must make a statutory declaration to the Secretary of Energy, at least once every 5 years, that it has an audit certificate that is still in force.

-Gas characteristics

-The SM Regulations specify requirements for particular characteristics of delivered gas, including gas specification, odorisation, and pressure, described in the following sections.
-Failure to comply with any of these requirements is considered a ‘‘level 2’’ penalty, which would expose the company responsible to a fine not exceeding $50,000 (SM Regulation 6(2)).
+The SM Regulations specify requirements for particular characteristics of delivered gas, including gas specification, odorisation, and pressure, described below.
+Failure to comply with any of these requirements is considered a ‘level 2’ penalty, which would expose the company responsible to a fine not exceeding $50,000 (SM Regulation 6(2)).